FREQUENTLY ASKED QUESTIONS

-Our weekend classes, camps and workshops cater for children aged 4 to 14.
-All levels of knowledge are welcomed.
+Our virtual courses, weekend classes, camps and workshops cater for children aged 4 to 17.
+All levels of knowledge are welcome.

-Yes, we highly recommend our pack of four trial lessons for children to explore and experience a wider range of topics in any of our weekend classes.
+Yes, we highly recommend our pack of four trial lessons for children to explore and experience a wider range of topics in any of our virtual courses or weekend classes.

 The maximum ratio we allow is 1:15.
 However, for any of our technology sessions (Coding, Mechatronics and Robotics) our ratio is 1:8.